 Looking for a way to introduce your family to classic Jewish cuisine – that’s tailored with kids in mind?
 Tina Wasserman delivers prime pickings in Entree to Judaism for Families: Jewish Cooking and Kitchen Conversations with Children (URJ Books and Music).
-The book is filled with recipes that the entire family will love (“not just gimmicky kids stuff”), all paired with both photos and conversation kick starters that will get kids thinking about their Jewish heritage.
+The Jewish cookbook is filled with fun recipes for kids and parents alike that the entire family will love (“not just gimmicky kids stuff”), all paired with both photos and conversation kick starters that will get kids thinking about their Jewish heritage.
 It also features an interactive digital cookbook designed to teach kids about various kitchen utensils, cooking methods and terminology, complete with 30 instructional videos that bring the techniques to life.

 Curious what’s cooking?
-Try out these three recipes from the book, including whole-wheat pretzels, a bread kugel (a baked pudding/casserole) and beet hummus.
+Try out these three Jewish food recipes from the book, including whole-wheat pretzels, a bread kugel (a baked pudding/casserole) and beet hummus.

 Whole Wheat Pretzels

 Good luck, prosperity and an inexpensive way to fed the hungry: That’s a taste of the symbolism behind pretzels, Wasserman notes.
 Originally invented as a creative way to use up leftover bread dough, these treats remain family favorites.
 Try this version with or without the delicious orange glaze topping.
 Yields 12 large pretzels.

 - 1 package yeast (rapid rise or regular dried yeast)